CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/examples-uniform.rst

    Ex 1 Minimax design choices

-4. Once the choices for the design have been specified, click on the **Run SDOE** button to estimate the time taken for creating the designs.
-For the computer on which this example was developed, if we ran the minimum number of random starts (10^3=1000), it is estimated that the code would take 4 seconds to create the three designs (of size 8, 9 and 10).
-If we chose 10^4=10000 runs, then the code is estimated to take 44 seconds.
-It is estimated that 10^5=100000 random starts would take 7 minutes and 11 seconds, while 10^6=1 million random starts would take approximately 1 hour, 12 minutes.
+4. Once the choices for the design have been specified, click on the **Estimate Runtime** button to estimate the time taken for creating the designs.
+For the computer on which this example was developed, if we ran the minimum number of random starts (10^3=1000), it is estimated that the code would take 2 seconds to create the three designs (of size 8, 9 and 10).
+If we chose 10^4=10000 runs, then the code is estimated to take 24 seconds.
+It is estimated that 10^5=100000 random starts would take 4 minutes and 1 second, while 10^6=1 million random starts would take approximately 41 minutes and 29 seconds.
 In this case, we selected to create designs based on 100000 random starts, since this was a suitable balance between timeliness and giving the algorithm a chance to find the best possible designs.
 Hence, select 10^5 for the **Number of Random Starts**, and then click **Run SDOE**.

-5. Since we are also interested in examining maximin designs for the same scenario, we click on the **Reload Design Specifications** button in the **Created Design** window to repopulate the right window with the same choices that we made for all of the design options.
+5. Since we are also interested in examining maximin designs for the same scenario, we click on the **Go Back to Generate Design** button in the **Created Designs** window to repopulate the right window with the same choices that we made for all of the design options.

 .. figure:: figs/Ex1_4_mM_created_designs.png
    :alt: Home Screen